makerdao/community/faqs/glossary.md

 ##### Peg

-- shorthand for "dollar peg", referring to a fixed exchange rate with the U.S. dollar.
+- referring to a fixed exchange rate between two given assets.
 In the Maker Protocol, Dai maintains a "soft peg" of 1 Dai to 1 U.S. dollar.
-The "soft peg" is maintained through a combination of supply and demand, Stability Fee, and Auction mechanism dynamics.

 ##### Price-Feed Delay